ThundeRatz/travesim/README.md

 - [fusion2urdf](https://github.com/syuntoku14/fusion2urdf) - Generate urdf files from Fusion 360
 - [ROS wiki](http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch) - How build a urdf model from scratch

-To use your custom model, change the value of the ```model``` parameter when launching the simulation
+To use your custom model, change the value of the ```model``` parameter when launching the simulation.

 ## 🔧 Parameters